-- Schools that have a player ejected will receive a letter of warning informing them of the consequences of additional ejections. - Schools that have a second player ejected will be fined \$300. - Schools that have a third player ejected will be fined \$500 and will be required to appear before the Affairs Committee.

-Schools that have a fourth player ejected from this point forward will be fined \$1000 and will be required to appear before the Affairs Committee.
-The right to participate in post-season play could be taken away should a fourth ejection occur.
+- Schools that have a player ejected will receive a letter of warning informing them of the consequences of additional ejections. - Schools that have a second player ejected will be fined \$300. - Schools that have a third player ejected will be fined \$500 and will be required to appear before the Affairs Committee. - Schools that have a fourth player ejected from this point forward will be fined \$1000 and will be required to appear before the Affairs Committee.
+The right to participate in post-season play could be taken away should a fourth ejection occur. - The ejected player will be responsible for paying MAIS fines.